andresheredia1/HyBayesCal-pckg/README.md

 **`activateTM.sh`**: Bash file that activates Telemac.
 * Modify `TELEMAC_CONFIG_DIR`= and `TELEMAC_CONFIG_NAME`= as mentioned above.

 **Tip:** Make sure to test a single Telemac simulation from telemac/examples/.
-You can refer to the [Telemac Installation Guide](http://wiki.opentelemac.org/doku.php?id=installation_on_linux)if help needed.
+You can refer to the [Telemac Installation Guide](http://wiki.opentelemac.org/doku.php?id=installation_on_linux) if help needed.

 ### HBCenv
 Folder containing the Python virtual environment.
 As explained before, this folder holds the required python libraries to run the code.